 The Security-Relevant (SR) Library covers 12 highly pathogenic species from 10 genera.

-The optional MBT Filamentous Fungi Module (version 2021) comes with a specific reference spectrum library for 247 species / species groups.
-Additionally 27 strains can be identified at genus level.
+The optional MBT Filamentous Fungi Module (version 2022) comes with a specific reference spectrum library for 222 species / species groups.

 The optional MBT Mycobacteria Module holds a specific reference spectrum library for 182 of the currently known 201 mycobacteria species, covering the natural variability of Mycobacterium species.